-The commuted value (CV) of your pension is the estimated lump sum dollar amount you'd need today to replace your future pension.
-If you die before receiving a shortened life benefit, pre-retirement death benefits will be paid instead.
+The commuted value of your pension is the estimated lump sum dollar amount you'd need today to pay for your future pension.
+If you die before receiving a shortened life expectancy benefit, pre-retirement death benefits will be paid instead.

 Eligibility

-To qualify for shortened life expectancy benefits, you must provide complete medical evidence, from a doctor licensed in Canada, of a life expectancy of less than two years.
-Spousal permission is also needed because a spouse forfeits the right to survivor benefits if you choose this option.
+To receive a shortened life expectancy benefit, you must provide a statement from a doctor licensed in Canada, outlining the illness or physical disability that’s likely to shorten your life expectancy to less than two years.
+Your spouse would also need to consent to the withdrawal.
+Why?
+They’ll be forfeiting the right to survivor benefits if you choose this option.

 Payment options